tropicbliss/NodeSniper/README.md

 ## Need help?

 If you are inexperienced it's probably better to use MCsniperPY instead, especially since it has a large community willing to help you.
-For any enquires DM me on Discord through MCsniperPY.
-My username is @chronicallyunfunny#1113.